<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 • Churned Customers: Customers who terminate or don’t renew their contracts and stop using your services.

-In your subscription financial model template, you should also include customers using the free version of your services and not just the versions you’re monetizing.
+In your subscription revenue model template, you should also include customers using the free version of your services and not just the versions you’re monetizing.

 Moreover, if your subscription model offers different pricing plans, you can split your customer acquisition column to include all of them.